b1conrad/OpenWest2018/README.md

 It also has a new channel (/qr rewrite), with the corresponding ECI registered with the root pico's rewrite ruleset to handle events from owners.

+Finally, the ruleset OpenWest2018.attendee *must* be registered with this pico engine.

 ### The smart phones
 Each visitor scans a QR Code at the kiosk using her smart phone.